* Centre College's JP Vaught broke the NCAA Division III 200m outdoor record this spring before it was re-broken

 More On The Reporter:

 Lilah Drafts-Johnson is a graduate of Oberlin College, where she was a double major, and a 2018 NCAA Division IIII champion in the 400mH.
-She is currently a PhD student at the University of Maryland and has written for D3 Glory Days.
+She is currently a Master's student at the University of Maryland and has written for D3 Glory Days.

 Vaught placed fourth overall against a competitive field that included Coleman at the University of Kentucky's Track and Field Invitational this April.
 He ran a wind-legal 20.66 to break the DIII all-time record he previously shared with SUNY Oneonta's Sean Bernstein.